Awais16/project_bakery_sales/README.md

 1. Clone the repository.
 2. Add your data files to the `data/` directory.
 3. Open and run the notebooks in your preferred environment.

+### Git Workflow
+We are following trunk base workflow for git
+-> Git checkout main
+-> Pull main branch: git pull main
+-> Create a feature branch: git branch -b feat/new_feat -> create a pull request from your branch to main

+**Happy Coding :)**